Szoker527/google-homepage/README.md

-The current project is for me to deconstruct the google homepage and rebuild it.
+The current project is for me to create another google homepage.